ninaihde/sampling-bias-cov19/README.md

 - [preprocess_metadata.ipynb](src/preprocess_metadata.ipynb) removes empty columns and cleans the provided metadata.
 It has to be executed first because it also adds several columns needed for later analysis.
 - [create_general_insights.ipynb](src/create_general_insights.ipynb) generates a profiling report as HTML about all available columns and produces general insights, e.g. regarding specific biases or columns.
 - [investigate_missing_values.ipynb](src/investigate_missing_values.ipynb) investigates if missing values are introduced by certain countries and creates PNGs disaggregating how many missing values exist in the different countries per column.

+Each notebook first reads a corresponding CSV and then executes various analyses on it, each of which is introduced with a heading in a Markdown cell.
+This means that before the cells of an analysis can be executed, the first cell of a notebook that reads the mentioned CSV must be executed first.
+Once this first cell has been executed, it does not have to be executed again for the cells of other analyses in this notebook.